 An approach to define an acceptance criterion related to nominal driving situations is to evaluate the ADS performance against the rules of the road.
-Furthermore, ADS safety requirements state that "The ADS shall comply with traffic laws" (para.
-5.10.14.).
+Furthermore, [FRAV ADS Safety Topics] mentions that "The ADS should comply with traffic rules" (in all driving conditions).
 It is challenging to test against this requirement in the absence of codified rules of the road.